-• TimeOut (TO): the signal lasts until it is turned off or a specific period of time elapses;
+• TimeOut (TO): the signal lasts until it is turned off (as above) or a specific period of time elapses.
+The signal will remain in the Signals Descriptor until removed;

 • Brief (BR): the signal will stop on its own unless a new Signals Descriptor is applied that causes it to stop; no timeout value is needed.
+The signal shall remain in the Signals Descriptor unless removed.
+Due to the brief nature of the signals even if the new Signals Descriptor is empty or excludes the signal, the signal is not guaranteed to be stopped (or changes done by start can’t be undone) as it may have already completed playout.

 If a signal of default type other than TO has its type overridden to type TO in the Signals Descriptor, the duration parameter must be present.